PhilMele/M4Project/README.md

 TODO:
 Problem: Once a transaction was made and paid.
 Somehow the user got loggedout during payment and the model didnt get updated with `paid = true`.
 Only seem to happen on local after I havent connected in a while.

-user cannot enter parking if car registration is not populated + userprofile as a whole

-create filtr that only shows activated parkings to user

 fix logout problem when scanning qr code.
 Might be SSL certificate realted problem.